swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     ../    ex_data.txt       .hiddenfile      myemptyfile.txt
     data/  generate_data.py  linux-term2.jpg  Readme.md

-We can now see the *hidden* file.
+We can now see the *hidden* file (.hiddenfile).
 Often these files are configuration files or temporary files, and in general you do not edit or work with them.
 But they will be useful to know about, and sometimes you do want to access them.

 Lets see one more useful **ls** flag, **-rt**.
-This flag combo (t for *"order by time"* and r for *"reverse"*) will order your files by the time they were last changed, but with the oldest first, and youngest last.
+This flag combo (-t for *"order by time"* and -r for *"reverse"*) will order your files by the time they were last changed, but with the oldest first, and youngest last.
-In the example below I will also add **l** so we can see the timestamps:
+In the example below I will also add **-l** so we can see the timestamps:

     -rwxr-xr-x  1 cindeem  staff     33 Feb 27 21:28 hello
     -rw-r--r--  1 cindeem  staff   8667 Feb 27 21:28 generate_data.py